JimmyIsmael/SpringBootTools/README.md

 # Spring Boot Learning Projects And Tools
-This repository contains a compilation of projects that will give some tools and skeletons to build your Spring Boot app.
+This repository contains a compilation of projects that will give you some tools and skeletons to build your Spring Boot app.

 You will find examples of:
 * Spring JPA.